Climate

 What should I put on my Iceland packing list?

-With the Icelandic weather being so changeable, it pays to be prepared for (almost) anything.
+With the Icelandic weather being so changeable, it pays to be prepared for a range of conditions.
 Bring along lightweight woolens, a sweater or cardigan, a rainproof coat, and sturdy walking shoes.

 If you’re traveling in wintertime or are heading into the interior, you’ll need thermal underwear and socks, rugged boots, and a warm sweater (fleece, wool).